solokeys/solo1/README.md

 Check out [solokeys.com](https://solokeys.com), for options on where to buy Solo.
 Solo Hacker can be converted to a secure version, but normal Solo cannot be converted to a Hacker version.

 If you have a Solo for Hacker, here's how you can load your own code on it.
 You can find more details, including how to permanently lock it, in our [documentation](https://docs.solokeys.io/solo/building/).
-We only support Python3.
+We support Python3.

 ```bash
 git clone --recurse-submodules https://github.com/solokeys/solo